Describing Places ESL Activities, Games and Worksheets

 ESL Describing Places Worksheet - Vocabulary: Gap-fill, Categorizing, Binary Choice, Unscrambling - Speaking Activity: Asking and Answering Questions - Pair Work - Pre-intermediate (A2) - 30 minutes

 In this productive describing places worksheet, students practice a range of vocabulary and language related to describing places in a town and city.
-To begin, students read and complete descriptions of places where two people live with the words provided.
+First, students read and complete descriptions of places where two people live with words from a box.
 Students then put words in bold from the descriptions in the correct categories.
 Next, students review the two descriptions and underline the correct person's name in the sentences.
 After that, students complete sentences with the prepositions: to, on, in, from, by.
 Following that, students underline the correct grammatical forms in each sentence.
 Lastly, students unscramble conversation questions about where they live and then ask and answer them with a partner.

 The Place Where I Live Preview